andreascoclet/Weapons-Detection-yolov8/README.md

 - The file `model.py` contains the code responsible for model inference.

 ### Building the Solution 🐳
-To begin, you need to install Docker.
-You can find detailed instructions on how to do this at the following link: [Docker Installation](https://docs.docker.com/get-docker/).
+To get started, you need to install Docker 🐳.
+You can find detailed instructions on how to do this [here](https://docs.docker.com/get-docker/).

-After you have installed Docker and ensured its functionality, you can build the current baseline.
-To do this, run the following command from the project's root directory:
+Once Docker is installed and verified, you can build the current baseline.
+Run the following command from the project's root directory:
 ```bash
 docker build -t urbancode-baseline .